3pkm/One_Page_Resume_Generator/README.md

 ├── manage.py                # Django management script
 └── requirements.txt         # Python dependencies
 ```

-## 🔄 API Reference

-Document your API endpoints here if your project has an API.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.